Switzerland and Germany have diverse, close relations and are closely linked by a common language and a lively economic, cultural and human exchange.

 Germany is Switzerland's most important trading partner.
-In 2017, Switzerland exported goods worth CHF 44.7 billion to Germany.
-Imports amounted to CHF 54.5 billion in the same period, giving a total trade volume of CHF 99.2 billion.
+In 2019, Switzerland exported goods worth CHF 44.1 billion to Germany.
+Imports amounted to CHF 53.8 billion in the same period, giving a total trade volume of CHF 97.9 billion.
 Switzerland and Germany are mutually important investors.
-Total Swiss direct investments in Germany at the end of 2016 amounted to CHF 39.1 billion.
-Swiss companies employ around 260,000 people in Germany.
-German direct investments in Switzerland at the end of 2016 totalled CHF 31.5 billion.
-German companies employ around 121,000 people in Switzerland.
+Total Swiss direct investments in Germany at the end of 2018 amounted to CHF 58.2 billion.
+Swiss companies employ around 276’400 people in Germany.
+German direct investments in Switzerland at the end of 2018 totalled CHF 40.1 billion.
+In 2017 German companies employ around 120,000 people in Switzerland.

 Cooperation in education, research and innovation

 Germany is Switzerland's most important partner in education, research and innovation.Regular meetings are held at government level and working meetings at a technical level.
 Alongside EU research and education programmes, there are numerous bilateral cooperation and exchange programmes.
 The State Secretariat for Education, Research and Innovation (SERI) awards Swiss Government Excellence Scholarships for scholars and artists from Germany.